-Geothermal energy is regarded as an important component of transformations for sustainable energy systems in tectonically active countries such as Japan and Iceland and both countries have geothermal resources and many years of experience of geothermal development.
-Energy security is a global concern in these days of dwindling fossil reserves and growing energy demand (International Energy Agency, 2014a) and geothermal has been identified by the international community as playing an important part in the transformation to sustainable energy systems.
+Geothermal energy is regarded as an important component of transformations for sustainable energy systems in tectonically active countries such as Japan and Iceland; both countries have geothermal resources and many years of experience of geothermal development.
+Energy security is a global concern in these days of dwindling fossil reserves and growing energy demand (International Energy Agency, 2014a).
+In this avenue,geothermal energy has been identified by the international community as playing an important part in the transformation to sustainable energy systems.
 As well as having relatively low carbon emissions (IPCC, 2012), it is an indigenous resource and hence can contribute to a nation’s energy security.
 It is even more attractive when its low levelized cost (Matek & Gawell, 2014), high capacity factor, reliability (Shibaki & Beck, 2003) and flexibility (Matek & Schmidt, 2013) are taken into account.
 Research suggests that by 2050, geothermal electricity generation could supply around 3.5% of global electricity production, thus avoiding almost 800 megatonnes (Mt) of CO2 emissions per year.
 Furthermore, geothermal sources could contribute up to 3.9% of energy for heat by 2050 (IEA, 2011).
 Japan and Iceland are among the top producers of geothermal energy for heat and electricity in the world.
 In 2015, the USA had the highest installed capacity for geothermal electricity generation with 3450MW, with Iceland in 7th place with 665MW and Japan in 9th place with 519 MW (Bertani, 2015).